balderdashy/sails-docs/api.adapter-interface.md

 ## Offcially supported adapters

-Mike and the team behind Sails.js at Balderdash support a handful of commonly used adapters.
+Cody, Mike, and the team behind Sails.js at Balderdash support a handful of commonly used adapters.

 ### Disk